Types of Moths

 Colorful wings represents another general rule of thumb for differentiating between moths and butterflies.
 That generalization holds for many, but not all moth and butterfly species.
 A high percentage of butterfly species in the Hesperiidae family (skippers) and Riodinidae family (metalmarks), for example, have brown color wings.

-The moths in the video clip also demonstrates the colorful wings of many moth species.
+The Emerald Moth in the top picture demonstrates the colorful wings of many moth species.

 In terms of population size, Smithsonian Institution estimates place the number of moth species in the eleven thousand range.